Drop In a Photo, Get a Year Back

 How the AI Works Out When a Photo Was Taken

-It reads the same evidence a photo historian or genealogist would — just in a couple of seconds.
-In rough order of strength:
+It reads the same evidence a photo historian or genealogist would: just in a couple of seconds.
+In rough order of strength (or learn to read them yourself in our sourced guide on how to date old photos):

-3. Film stock, color, and grain.
-Black-and-white, hand-tinted, early faded Kodacolor with its orange cast, saturated late-era stocks, or digital noise — each narrows the window.
+Black-and-white, hand-tinting, faded orange-cast Kodacolor, saturated late-era stocks, or digital noise each narrow the window.

-4. What's in the scene.
-Clothing and hairstyles, car models, appliances, televisions, phones, street signage, and packaging all carry dates.
-A single visible car model can set a hard “no earlier than” bound.
+Clothing, hairstyles, cars, appliances, signage, and packaging all carry dates: one visible car model can set a hard “no earlier than” bound.

-5. The people.
-Apparent ages of recognizable generations in a family photo bound the year — the principle genealogists have always used, and one that gets far stronger when a whole archive is dated together so the same faces anchor each other across photos.
+Apparent ages of the generations in a family photo bound the year, and get far stronger when an archive is dated together so the same faces anchor each other.

-One photo alone caps out at “confident decade, plausible year.”
-The strongest evidence — handwriting on the back, lab stamps, and cross-photo context — is exactly what the full Timeline Scan pipeline reads across your whole archive at once.
+One photo alone caps out at a confident decade; cross-photo context is what the full Timeline Scan pipeline reads across your whole archive at once.
+Every clue the model weighs, including the same faces aging across photos, is on the AI photo organizer page.

 Pick your method